SumoLogic/sumologictoolbox/readme.md

 Known Issues:
 =============

-* Option to modify collection start time when copying and restoring collectors does not currently work.
-Needs tweaking as currently the Sumo Logic Collector API does not like the value and substitutes "All Time" instead.

-* No status updates during searches.
-When executing a search, especially a lengthy one the UI becomes non-responsive until the search completes.
+* No status updates during searches/copy operations.
+When making API calls the UI becomes non-responsive until the calls complete.
 This is due to the search loop blocking updates to the UI.
+One day this might be fixed by multithreading the app but currently this is expected behaviour.

 * Entering an invalid search into the search box and executing may result in a "Bad Credentials" error rather than indicating that the syntax was wrong.
+Test your searches in the Sumo Logic UI prior to using this tool to dump logs to CSV.

 To Do:
 ======

-* Implement content copying.
+* Implement the content API tab (content copying, etc...)

-* Improve search results time conversion to work on arbitrary fields (for instance a timeslice field not named "_timeslice")

-* Add custom time formats for time conversion

 * Improve error handling

 * Implement non-blocking "Working" dialog box to indicate search progress for long searches.

+* Add "source restore" functionality

+* Add "source update" functionality (for instance to add filters)

+* Add "hosted collector create" functionality

+* Add encrypted keystore (so you don't have to type in creds each time)

 License
 =======